olsenben/amazon_lead_generator/README.md

 ## Deployment
 Current implementation is a flask app.
 I plan to deploy it in the future for my VAs to use.

+## To Run:
+Set up by cloning the repo and running ```pip install -r requirements.txt``` in your virtual environment.
+Run app.py and navigate to the port specified in your terminal by opening it in your internet browswer.